Lynch & Clarke New York

 Our example of a Lynch & Clarke bottle represents the oldest Saratoga mineral water bottle in our gallery.
 We’ve only seen a handful of these primitive Lynch & Clarke bottles.
 Later Lynch & Clarke bottles look different but display essentially the same wording in different typestyles and sizes.
 This example would be the earliest variant.
 The image above shows an example where the mold for the pint bottle has been altered to hold a cork better.
 See this museum example.

 Prior thought was that the bottles were first made at the Mt.
 Vernon Glass Works in New York.
-More recent investigations discount this and suggest the possibility of the New England Glass Company near Boston.
+More recent investigations discount this and suggest the possibility of the New England Glass Company near Boston, Massachusetts.

 The Lynch & Clarke bottles can be found in quarts, pints, and half-pints.
 The half-pints are extremely rare (only a couple known), quarts are the next rarest (50+ known) and pints are fairly available but rather crude.
-They are very desirable.
+They are all very desirable to collectors.
 See the earliest mold for a Lynch & Clarke quart.
 See an example of a Lynch & Clarke quart where the bottle mold was altered on the neck and mouth to hold a cork better.

 In 1813, you can almost imagine a neat arrangement of mineral water bottles in the New York City establishment of Lynch & Clarke as the advertisement above states.
 Here, their mineral water was offered by the bottle or by the dozen.
 We will likely never be able to prove when Lynch and Clarke started using these subject embossed bottles but we know they were using bottles whether it be stoneware or glass.
 Early drinkers of spa water believed that the water from mineral springs had therapeutic properties and that drinking the water could help treat many common ailments.